Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

 where $F_T$ and $\nabla F_T$ represent the flow map of the system over the interval $(0,T)$ and its gradient, $\mathbf{n}_0$ is unit the normal vector at time $0$, and $\mathbf{n}_T$ is the unit normal vector at time $T$.
 The normal vectors are calculated by $90^\circ$ counterclockwise rotation,

-of the tangent vector given by the acceleration $\dot{\mathbf{v}}$ in our problem, normalized by the magnitude of that acceleration $\left|\dot{\mathbf{v}}\right|$: $\mathbf{n}=R\dot{\mathbf{v}}/\left|\dot{\mathbf{v}}\right|$.
+of the tangent vector given by the acceleration $\dot{\mathbf{v}}$ in our problem, normalized by the magnitude of that acceleration $\left|\dot{\mathbf{v}}\right|$: $\mathbf{n}=\mathbf{R}\dot{\mathbf{v}}/\left|\dot{\mathbf{v}}\right|$.

 In a Lagrangian method such as this one, globally attracting features in the system are found by detecting repelling features in backward time.
-In Figure \ref{fig:RepComp}, we show a comparison of the trajectory-normal repulsion factor over an integration time of $T=-0.35$, expressed in the rescaled time of (\ref{eq:dimensionlessEOM}).
+In Figure \ref{fig:RepComp}, we show a comparison of the trajectory-normal repulsion rate over an integration time of $T=-0.32$, expressed in the rescaled time of (\ref{eq:dimensionlessEOM}).
 This integration time was the longest computational time for which no integration for an initial condition in the domain failed using the LSODA integration pack through SciPy \cite{jones2014scipy}.
 In backward time, the squared dependence on velocity causes each integration step to get increasingly large.

 There are regions, particularly in the velocity space for the flying snake airfoil and the NACA-0012 airfoil, where portions of other trajectories may be more attracting than the nearby TVM over the integration time used.
-Therefore, we must require additional constraints to identify the TVM.
-The TVM is the trajectory which maximizes the backward time trajectory-normal repulsion factor.
+Therefore, we constraint the TVM to be the trajectory which maximizes the backward time trajectory-normal repulsion rate.